-Since I began teaching banjo some three plus decades ago, I’ve had the pleasure of helping hundreds of banjo students attain a level of facility on the instrument.
+Since I began teaching banjo some three-plus decades ago, I’ve had the pleasure of helping hundreds of banjo students become great banjo players.
 Along the way, I’ve noticed a common issue that most students wrestle with at one time or another along their banjo journey.
 This particular issue seems to rear its ugly head somewhere around the second month of lessons.
-The issue in question, you ask?
-(I suppose if you’ve already read the title of this article, you know the answer by now…
+The issue in question, you ask? …Yes!
+The dreaded banjo bar chord!

 For beginning banjo students, the bar chord can prove to be a tricky maneuver and, all too often, an obstacle that can quickly become discouraging.
 In this article, I’ll address the most common issues students encounter with this chord and provide some workable tips that the beginner can readily apply to their practice.